shopware/docs/guides/plugins/plugins/plugin-fundamentals/add-custom-commands.md

-# Add custom CLI commands
+# Add Custom CLI Commands

 To ease development tasks, Shopware contains the Symfony commands functionality.
 This allows \(plugin-\) developers to define new commands executable via the Symfony console at `bin/console`.
 The best thing about commands is, that they're more than just simple standalone PHP scripts - they integrate into Symfony and Shopware, so you've got access to all the functionality offered by both of them.